Rules for language

 - Do not use the new immunisation formula until 2019.

-- If you have a temperature of 39.7 degrees C or above, see your GP.
+- If you have a temperature of 39.7 degrees Celsius or above, talk to your GP.

 - Call an ambulance.